rstudio/shiny/srcts/README.md

 ```

 Both JavaScript files will produce a sourcemap (`**.js.map`) that the browser will understand.
 This will help you debug Shiny's JavaScript code within the browser and point back to the original TypeScript files.

+### GitHub Actions

+On push to the `master` branch or push to a Pull Request to the `master` branch, a GitHub Action will be run to make sure the bundled JavaScript code is up to date.
+If the source code does not compile to the exact same file, it will be committed an pushed back to the outdated branch.
+(This makes it so the full build tools are not necessary for small tweaks and comments. 🎉)

 <!-- #### Auto build and browser refresh